miked216/fluttery-bird/README.md

-flapping-bird
+fluttery-bird
 =============

-Flapping Bird is a clone of Clumsy Bird[clumsy-bird](https://github.com/ellisonleao/clumsy-bird) which is a clone of Flappy Bird.
+Fluttery Bird is a clone of Clumsy Bird[clumsy-bird](https://github.com/ellisonleao/clumsy-bird) which is a clone of Flappy Bird.

 New Features
 ============